College & Career Readiness

-A two-day or two-night orientation is required.
-Orientations are offered monthly in both Moore and Hoke Counties.
+Orientation is required, and students must complete pre-orientation assessments prior to attending.
+Orientations are offered in both Moore and Hoke Counties.
 With a valid score on the assessment, students will be placed in the appropriate level class.

 All 16- and 17-year-old minors must complete and have notarized a Petition for the Admission of a Minor form and meet with a college official prior to attending orientation.
 Accompanying the minor must be at least one parent or legal guardian.
-After downloading the form, obtaining all required signatures, and having it notarized, call Deb Sikes at 910.695.3777 to schedule an appointment.
+After downloading the form, obtaining all required signatures, and having it notarized, call 910.695.3784 (Moore county) or 910-848-4300 (Hoke county) to schedule an appointment.

 Non-English speaking residents of Moore and Hoke counties who would like to learn the English language, please CLICK HERE to complete a request for ELA classes.